nevermosby/my-crd-controller/README.md

 3. Write your event handler
    - Create the nginx deployment based on the git repo
    - Create the nodeport service based on the nginx deployment

+## Deploy the CRD and controller

+1. Deploy the CRD via YAML
+2. Deploy the controller via deployment